alphagov/transformation-dashboard/_posts/2000-01-08-rural-support.markdown

   - Building a new service in line with evolving CAP regulations

 next-steps: |
-  - Invite more farmers and landowners to participate in the private beta
-  - Prepare for Digital by Default Service Standard assessment in November before moving to public beta
+  - Prepare for Digital by Default Service Standard assessment in December before moving to public beta

 screengrabs: